Cart is empty

 6. Be respectful of your surroundings

 Many of us want to travel to the world’s most remote corners, where daily life is entwined with the surrounding environment.
-Although it’s tempting to bring all of your electronics, be aware of the impact you have on local habitats; noise emissions from speakers, for example, can have a negative impact on nearby animals and fauna.
+Although it’s tempting to bring all of your electronics, be aware of the impact you have on local habitats; noise emissions from speakers, for example, can have a negative impact on nearby flora and fauna.